crossbario/autobahn-python/doc/pages/websocket/websocketintro.rst

 Frame-based API
 ---------------

-API for frame-based processing consists of these callbacks and methods
+The interface :class:`autobahn.websocket.interfaces.IWebSocketChannelFrameApi` defines the API for frame-based WebSocket processing and consists of these callbacks and methods

   * :func:`autobahn.websocket.interfaces.IWebSocketChannelFrameApi.onMessageBegin`
   * :func:`autobahn.websocket.interfaces.IWebSocketChannelFrameApi.onMessageFrame`